-Personal appearance should not disrupt the educational process, call undue attention to the individual, violate federal, state, or local health or obscenity laws, or affect the welfare of the student or his/her classmates.
+Personal appearance should not disrupt the educational process, call undue attention to the individual, violate federal, state, or local health or obscenity laws, or affect the welfare of the student or their classmates.
 Specific dress rules include the following:

 - 1. Clothing is prohibited which makes reference to the following: profanity, violence, drugs, weapons, alcohol, tobacco, or sexual activity. - 2.
 Low-cut tops and abbreviated tops that expose any area of the torso, back and/or display décolletage are prohibited.
-These may include: - · Revealing undershirts that expose the back or midriff area - Halter tops, tube tops, and spaghetti straps - Any top that exposes underwear or undergarments - 3.
+These may include: - Revealing undershirts that expose the back or midriff area - Halter tops, tube tops, and spaghetti straps - Any top that exposes underwear or undergarments - 3.
 Low-cut pants or pants with holes, either of which expose any area of the torso or underwear, are prohibited. - 4.
 Shorts and skirts should be at least mid-thigh length as indicated by the tip of one's finger tips when standing upright with arms down at sides. - 5.
 The wearing of wallet chains or spikes on wrist bands or collars are prohibited due to their potential use as weapons. - 6.
-Masks or any type of face covering are not permitted.
-This applies to school events both on and off campus.
+Masks or any type of full-face covering are not permitted.
+This applies to school events both on and off-campus.
+Masks used for medical reasons as designated by a physician or school safety regulations are permitted.